How To Conduct A Successful Learning Content Management System Comparison

 Conducting a learning content management system comparison of features is the best way to select the right software for your requirements.
 Not all will function the way you need them to, depending on the supplier’s applicable industry.

-In the meantime, these are our top five picks from which to build off:
+In the meantime, these are our top five picks from which to build.

 Never has it been more important to offer content that is accessible on all devices (from mobile to desktop) than in the age of remote working.
 Look for an LCMS that automatically optimises your content for different screen sizes, while letting you make manual tweaks where you see fit.

-Considering the impending end of Flash and phasing out of Internet Explorer (RIP), a lack of accessibility across devices, locations, browsers and plug-ins may exclude subsets of your workforce or potential clients for your paid content.
+Considering the impending end of Flash and Internet Explorer (RIP), a lack of accessibility across devices, locations, browsers and plug-ins may exclude subsets of your workforce or potential clients for your paid content.

 Cloud-based software gives you the ability to store and reuse everything, from small snippets to entire modules, on a single, safe-guarded IP.
 This makes workflows faster, more consistent and more secure.